 As a framework, Kubestack natively integrates into the Terraform ecosystem.
 Kubestack maintains various Terraform modules as well as a Terraform provider to integrate Kustomize and Terraform.

 Kubestack differentiates between two types of Terraform modules:

 - Cluster modules use the respective cloud's Terraform provider to provision managed Kubernetes clusters from Amazon (EKS), Azure (AKS) and Google (GKE).

 - Cluster service modules use the Kubestack maintained Kustomization provider to deploy Kubernetes services required by application workloads on top of those Kubernetes clusters.

 Both, cluster modules and cluster service modules follow Kubestack's inheritance model to make differences between environments explicit and avoid configuration drift.

 By including cloud infrastructure and Kubernetes resources in Terraform's plan/apply lifecycle, the Kubestack framework enables you to build fully integrated automation for your complete platform.

 Following the GitOps workflow, teams can peer-review proposed changes and validate them before they get promoted to the mission critical environment.

 Purpose built and open-source

-Using an open-source framework compared to building bespoke infrastructure automation reduces the future maintenance effort.
+Using an open-source framework drastically reduces the upfront and maintenance effort compared to building bespoke infrastructure automation.